yxlin/yxlin.github.io/_docs/fixed-effect-model/many_participants.md

 ```

 To simulate many participants, I set up a population distribution, which
-is a bit of in conflict with the assumption of fixed-effects model.
+is not in line with the assumption of fixed-effects model.
 That is,
 this way to generate data is to presume that a random-effects model at
 work.
 For the purpose of illustration, I forgo this issue for now.